spesmeaindeo/hello-world/README.md

 Testing and debugging are important in best practices as this will ensure efficiency, functionality, familiarity and security.

 ## Self-Evaluation of work

+3- Spent significant time reading and tryiog to find all the key points surrounding what makes quality code.
+While one article doesn't dive fully into the quality checklist, it covers how proper codes should start and be used for quality rendering with a large array of key examples.
+This will help in consistency and efficiency as well as familiarity.
+These I feel are noteable key points surrounding PHP quality starter code.
+It helps with all developers understanding the standards.